 If students wish to seek pass/fail academic credit for summer or part-time work, they may request paperwork from the internship program provided by the Stuckert Career Center by meeting with the experiential education advisor in the James W. Stuckert Career Center at 408 Rose Street.
 This credit may not take the place of required courses; it is additive credit only.

-If you are interested to hear more about coop, the next step is to contact the co-op staff in order to discuss your particular needs: Zachary Fuqua, 285 RGAN (859) 257-9145
+If you are interested to hear more about co-op, the next step is to contact the co-op staff in order to discuss your particular needs: Zachary Fuqua, 355E F. Paul Anderson Building, (859) 257-9145

-Our program is set up to “fit” the desired format of many corporations in Kentucky and across the country that use co-op as a major recruiting tool.
-25 perent of UK’s engineering and computer science graduates have participated in co-op.
+Our program is set up to “fit” the desired format of many corporations in Kentucky and across the country that use Co-op as a major recruiting tool.
+Twenty-three percent of UK’s engineering and computer science graduates have participated in Co-op.
 The company size is not important; the work assignments must, however, complement academic programs and must increase in challenge and responsibility as students progress through work semesters.

-Start by visiting Zachary Fuqua in RGAN 285 in order to sign a co-op interest sheet and share your preferences with us.
-Zach will also ask you to create a profile on Handshake, where some, but not all, co-op positions are available for you to apply to.
+Start by visiting Zachary Fuqua in FPAT 355E in order to sign a co-op interest sheet and share your preferences.
+Zach will also ask you to create a profile on Handshake, where some, but not all, co-op positions are posted.
 In addition, Zach will refer your co-op resume to employers directly throughout the semester and until you find the co-op that suits you.

-Employers will select the students from the online and e-mail referrals whom they want to interview; interviews may be conducted via a telephone call, skype, on campus or at the company site.
-We offer interview preparation help, as well as co-op reporrs for your review from previous co-ops to help you prepare for interview questions.
+Employers will determine which students they will interview based upon the online and email referrals.
+Interviews may be conducted via a telephone call, Skype, on campus or at the company site.
+We offer interview preparation help, as well as reports from previous co-ops, to help you formulate responses to potential interview questions.

 We will need your resume and rotation plan (to show which courses you plan to complete between co-op work terms) completed in the first half of the semester before your desired work term.
 Each semester, we conduct an Engineering and Computer Science Career Fair as well as a Co-op and Internship Fair.
-We would like to have had a chance to assist you with your resume and interviewing skills before these fairs.
+We would like to assist you with your resume and interviewing skills before these fairs.

-The EGR 399 credit hour charge does not include student services such as eligibility to buy athletic event tickets or utilize student health services, but does provide you with FULL-TIME STATUS.
+The EGR 399 credit hour charge does not include eligibility to utilize student health services, but does provide you with full-time status.
 A mandatory student activities fee, assessed by the university and included in the above total, will allow you to use the Johnson Rec Center.

-You may elect to pay a full fledged “student activity” fee of $681.50 per semester (as of Fall 2017), which allows you to purchase athletic tickets and use the student health center, but this needs to be stated in writing with the co-op office.
-If you need to use the student health services (which is not health insurance!), you may elect to pay to pay one hour tuition plusthe student health services only ($160.00/semester as of Fall 2017).
+If you plan to use the student health services (which is not health insurance!), you may elect to pay to pay one hour tuition plusthe student health services only ($160.00/semester as of Fall 2018).

-A co-op staff person must be notified in writing to assess your account should you opt for one of these.
+A co-op staff person must be notified in writing to assess your account should you opt for this.

 Full-time status through EGR 399 assures: